cl0vo/cladhinter.ai/README.md

 ## Authentication Flow

-1. Frontend calls `POST /api/auth/anonymous` to receive `{ userId, accessToken }`.
+1. Frontend requests a challenge via `GET /api/auth/ton-connect/challenge` and feeds the payload into TonConnect `tonProof`.
+2. The connected wallet signs the payload and returns `ton_proof` together with its address, public key and `walletStateInit`.
+3. Frontend sends the proof to `POST /api/auth/ton-connect`; the backend verifies the signature, checks the allowed domain, derives the wallet address from `state_init`, and issues `{ userId, accessToken, walletAddress }`.
-2. Each subsequent request must send:
+4. Each subsequent request must send:
    - `Authorization: Bearer <accessToken>`
    - `X-User-ID: <userId>`
-3. Tokens are hashed in `user_tokens` and refreshed on every API hit.
-4. `useAuth()` hook bootstraps and persists the session on the client.
+5. Sessions are stored per wallet address; `useAuth()` refreshes the proof when the wallet reconnects.

 ---